 "Juneteenth is actually the day that African-Americans celebrate their independence.
 So with all of the conversation around racial equality and justice in the United States, a lot of people are turning to Juneteenth as a symbol, as a way they can celebrate and honor the sacrifices that African-Americans have made," explained Jesse Holland, a historian at George Washington University.

 The inscription on this Juneteenth statue in Galveston, Texas reads, "On June 19, 1865, at the close of the Civil War, US Army General Gordon Granger issued an order in Galveston stating that the 1863 Emancipation Proclamation was in effect."
 (AP Photo)

-The police killing of George Floyd and the protests that followed have raised the holiday's profile.
+The police killing of George Floyd in May of 2020, and the protests that followed have raised the holiday's profile.

-Now a number of businesses including Nike, Twitter, and Target are declaring it a holiday.
+Now a number of businesses including Nike, Twitter, and Target have declared it a holiday.

-"I'm going to sign an executive order today, hence all my pens, recognizing Juneteenth as a holiday for state employees," Gov. Andrew Cuomo (D-NY) told reporters before a signing ceremony.
+"I'm going to sign an executive order today, hence all my pens, recognizing Juneteenth as a holiday for state employees," Gov. Andrew Cuomo (D-NY) told reporters before a signing ceremony last year.

-Inside the US Capitol, House Speaker Nancy Pelosi ordered the removal of portraits of former speakers who were members of the Confederacy.
+Also last year, House Speaker Nancy Pelosi ordered the removal of portraits of former speakers from the U.S. Capitol building, who were members of the Confederacy.

-"So, this is why more and more people are talking about it, because, frankly a lot of people didn't know it exists," says Holland.
+"So, this is why more and more people are talking about it, because, frankly a lot of people didn't know it exists," said Holland.